 The municipal system of Canada, like other human insti-tutions, was the growth of time.
 When the Colony was in the hands of the French, municipal laws were administered by the intendant or colonial governor and council.
-For many the intendant or colonial governor and council.
+For many the intendant or colonal governor and council.
 For many years after the English acquired possession of the colony, the same regime prevailed.
 Then, the people were few in number and far asunder; there was no such thing as organization.
 When population increased, the necessity for decentralization forced itself on the attention of the Legislature, and resulted in a very imperfect system of municipal government.
-Cities and towns, asin England were from time to time incorporate by special abortors; abortors the proposition of the contract of the by special charters; charters here being the acts of the Legislature, in England the acts of the monarch.
+Cities and towns, asin England were from time to time incorporated by special charters; charters here being the acts of the by special charters; charters here being the acts of the Legislature, in England the acts of the monarch.
+The Legislature, in England the acts of the monarch.
 The charters or acts of incorporation were without uniformity, and so very often opposed to each other.
-No special provision and so very often opposed to each other.
 No special provision was made for rural municipalities, such as counties, townships and villages.
 They were, as in England, under the control of justices of the peace in quarter sessions.